-With this issue, the third and final installment of DuoWorld, dedicated TG-16 / DUO magazines in North America died a quiet death.
+With this issue, the third and final installment of DuoWorld, dedicated TG-16/DUO magazines in North America died a quiet death.
 From this point onward, TG-16 fans would have to rely on the sparse Turbo-related news that would occasionally appear in multi-platform gaming magazines.
 Even worse, it turned out that the death knell for TG-16 magazines heralded the demise of TTi as well: in a few short months, TTi closed its doors for good.
-Sure, TZD ( Turbo Zone Direct ) was formed in May of 1994 to distribute the existing stock of hardware and software, but no new games would be published.
+Although TZD (Turbo Zone Direct and tzd.com) would be formed in May of 1994 to distribute the existing stock of hardware and software, no new games would be published.
+The DUO was DEAD.
 Happy new year, indeed.
-In memory of TTi, let us now close our eyes, bow our heads and have a moment of silence ...
+In memory of TTi, let us bow our heads for a moment of silence…

 Continued below...